gsong-archive/jobs/monozuku/angular-developer.md

 Looking for Portland, Oregon locals or remote developers.

-## You're Good At
+## Technical Stuff You're Good At

+* Writing ES6 or TypeScript
 * Writing component based Angular app
-* Using ui-router (bonus if you know how to use the new component router)
+* Using ui-router
-* Using Bootstrap or Angular Material effectively, and do minor customizations via Sass
+* Using UI Bootstrap or Angular Material effectively, and do minor customizations via Sass
 * Understanding what's important to test, and what's not

+### Bonus

+* Using the new component router
+* Using Django REST Framework to build the API server

+## Non-technical Stuff You're Good At

 * Working steadily toward a milestone, instead of cramming everything in the last second
 * Providing weekly project updates
-* Communicating your needs in order to be successful on your projects
+* Communicating your needs in order to be successful
-* Pointing out stuff that doesn't make sense in the UI
-* Piping up if you see that something can be improved
+* Piping up if you see something that can be improved
+* Pointing out stuff that doesn't make sense

 ## How Our Projects Are Set Up

 * You know how to use Git, right?
 We rely heavily on pull requests for code reviews and to keep our code deployable at all times.
 * We develop on the Mac and deploy on Linux.
-So preferably, you're developing on a Mac as well.
+So you must be able to play nicely.
 * We isolate our development environments using nvm, pyenv, etc.
-* You shouldn't be afraid of installing Python, Node, Ruby and any packages we need for the projects.
+* You shouldn't be afraid of installing Python, Node, Ruby and any packages needed for the projects.
 * You must not be afraid of Terminal.
 We use command line based tools for development and build processes.
 We'll help you with set up and provide instructions as needed.

 ## Project Collaboration Tools We Use